MahaMaabar/DisCVR/docs/manual.md

 | File counter         | The number of virus files to process at one time during the build of the database.
 *Table 1: Files and parameters needed to build DisCVR’s customised database*

+The process starts by providing a list of the viruses of interest and the information of their complete genomes, if they exist.
+This input is a tab-delimited file which contains the taxonomy ID of the virus and the accession number for its reference sequence.
+In DisCVR, the three built-in databases use only human viral sequences at the species and subspecies levels on the taxonomy tree.
+However, the customised-database does not require the viruses to be of a particular rank in the taxonomy tree nor the host to be human.
+In addition, the input file should not have duplicate taxonomy IDs but multiple taxonomy IDs in the list can have the same reference sequence.
+Table 2 shows an example of the input file.

+**IMPORTANT:** the accession number of the virus reference sequence MUST be the exact accession number provided in the header of the reference sequence.

+There are three steps to build the customised database which must be executed sequentially:
+1. Data Download; which involves obtaining the data required to build the two database files.
+2. Generating the reference genome library file using the information of the reference sequences.
+3. Generating the virus k-mers database from the downloaded sequences.